 The school contacted The Co-operative Education Trust Scotland (CETS) to seek information and advice on what co-operative businesses were operating in the Fife region.

-When we discovered that there is now an SQA customised ward in co-operative studies, at levels 4, 5 and 6 we decide to give our students the opportunity to gain qualification in doing some of the enterprise work they would be undertaking anyway, throughout the course of the year .
-As the qualifications are not externally assessed and can be built up over a couple of years, it was a great opportunity for students to do some interdisciplinary and self directed learning through the fundraising and enterprising activities they were already planning.
+When we discovered that there is now an SQA customised award in co-operative studies, at levels 4, 5 and 6 we decide to give our students the opportunity to gain qualifications in doing some of the enterprise work they would be undertaking anyway, throughout the course of the year.
+As the qualifications are not externally assessed and can be built up over a couple of years, it was a great opportunity for students to do some interdisciplinary and self-directed learning through the fundraising and enterprising activities they were already planning.